darktable-org/dtdocs/content/contributing/translating.md

 Translation of the darktable documentation is done via [Weblate](https://hosted.weblate.org/projects/darktable-documentation/).

-You can either use Weblate's web UI to translate the documentation or download the translation from Weblate to your computer, edit it, and then upload the changes.
+You can either use Weblate's web UI to translate the documentation or download the translation from Weblate to your computer, edit them, and then upload the changes.

 Please do all translation work through Weblate.
 We will not accept pull requests directly on github to update PO files.